Isfahan47/Isfahan47/README.md

 - 👋 Hi, I’m @Isfahan47
 - 👀 I’m interested in Evolution in Technology
 - 🌱 I’m currently learning COMPUTER SCIENCE AND ENGINEERING
-- 💞️ I’m looking to collaborate on DESIGN THINKING FOR INNOVATION IN TECHNOLOGY
+- 💞️ I’m looking to collaborate on Data Analysis Projects.
 - 📫 How to reach me - isfahanahmed47@gmail.com

 <!---